Diego-Guz/Diego-Guz.github.io/_news/NUCRPres.md

 related_posts: false
 ---

-Presented "Using Large Language Models to Augment Reflective Thematic Analysis for Semi-Structured Interviews" at the National Conference on Undergraduate Research at Long Beach, CA :palm_tree:
+Presented "Using Large Language Models to Augment Reflective Thematic Analysis for Semi-Structured Interviews" at the National Conference on Undergraduate Research at Long Beach, CA. :palm_tree: